schwarzkopfb/schwarzkopfb/README.md

 Hi there!

 I was writing JavaScripts before it was cool.
 I used (and teached) Node.js before it reached v1.0.
-Now working on growth & monetization experiments in full-stack at @prezi.
+Now working on growth & monetization experiments in full-stack at [Prezi](https://prezi.com).

 Recently started to contribute to [Deno](https://deno.land), especially improving the compatibility layer with Node.js.